 - swelling of the eyelids, face, lips, hands, or feet

 - tightness in the chest

 Some side effects of burosumab may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.

 Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:

 - Aching or discomfort in the lower legs or sensation of crawling in the legs

 Applies to burosumab: subcutaneous solution

-The most commonly reported adverse reactions in pediatric patients have included injection site reactions, vomiting, pyrexia, and extremity pain.
-In adult patients, back pain, tooth infection, restless leg syndrome, dizziness, and constipation have been reported.
-In both adults and pediatric patients, headache and decreased vitamin D has been reported.[Ref]
+The more commonly reported adverse reactions have included injection site reactions, muscle spasms, back pain, tooth infections, restless leg syndrome, dizziness, headache, decreased vitamin D, and constipation.[Ref]

 Very common (10% or more): Vitamin D decreased (up to 37%)